ADD CONDITION

 Postmarketing Experience

-Reports of adverse events have been received through voluntary reporting and surveillance programs.
-Healthcare professionals and patients are encouraged to report any adverse events to the designated contact number, 1-800-245-2898, available Monday through Friday from 9 AM to 4 PM EST. This information contributes to the ongoing monitoring of the product's safety profile.
+Adverse events have been reported voluntarily and through surveillance programs.
+Healthcare professionals and patients are encouraged to report any adverse events by calling 1-800-245-2898, available Monday through Friday from 9 AM to 4 PM EST. This reporting mechanism is in place to ensure ongoing monitoring of the product's safety profile.

 Patient Counseling